 Presentations should be focused around the following areas: big data, Hadoop, Hive, Cassandra, virtualization, etc.

 Concepts and management techniques for web servers, application servers, and portals.
 Examples include Java EE Servers (e.g. JBoss, Tomcat, Oracle WebLogic, IBM WebSphere, etc.), IIS, web services, Service Oriented Architecture (SOA), ESBs, REST, web center, application integration, XML, and JSON.

 Leadership and management subjects of interest to technical professionals.
 Examples include project management, generational differences in the workplace, networking tools such as LinkedIn, Twitter, Facebook, etc.

 - You will receive a complimentary conference registration.

 - Presenting at a prestigious conference such as RMOUG Training Days looks good on your resume and demonstrates to your clients and/or employer that you are good at what you do.

 - As you share your knowledge and experience with other Oracle professionals, you will also learn something new from your audience.

 - Presenting at RMOUG is always a good experience.

 How Can I Be a Presenter?

-- Complete the abstract form with a 150-word abstract describing your paper and its relevancy to Oracle users.
-Submit your abstract by September 3, 2013.
+- Complete the abstract form with a 150-word abstract describing your presentation and its relevancy to Oracle users.
+Submit your abstract by October 2, 2014.